Lenda-arcs/next-calendar-sync/docs/supabase-email-template-setup.md

   <li>✅ Start managing your schedule effortlessly</li>
 </ul>

-<p>If you didn't create an account with Calendar Sync, you can safely ignore this email.</p>
+<p>If you didn't create an account with avara., you can safely ignore this email.</p>

 <p>Best regards,<br>
-The Calendar Sync Team</p>
+The avara.
+Team</p>

 <hr style="border: none; border-top: 1px solid #e5e7eb; margin: 30px 0;">
 <p style="font-size: 12px; color: #6b7280;">
-  This email was sent from Calendar Sync.
-If you have any questions, please contact us at support@calendarsync.com
+  This email was sent from avara.
+If you have any questions, please contact us at support@avara.studio
 </p>
 ```